In This Our Life

-In This Our Life is a 1942 American drama film starring Bette Davis and Olivia de Havilland as sisters and rivals in romance and life Stanley and Roy Timberlake.
+In This Our Life is a 1942 American drama film starring Bette Davis and Olivia de Havilland as sisters and rivals in romance and life.
 This was the third of six films in which de Havilland and Davis starred together.
 The film was directed mostly by John Huston, in his second film, but when Huston was called to a war assignment, an uncredited Raoul Walsh completed the film.
 The screenplay was written by Howard Koch based on the 1941 Pulitzer Prize-winning novel of the same title by Ellen Glasgow.

 Completed in 1942, the film was rejected in 1943 for foreign release by the wartime Office of Censorship because it deals truthfully with racial discrimination in its plot.

 Plot

 In Richmond, Virginia, Asa and Lavinia Timberlake have two daughters with male names, Roy and Stanley.
 Roy, a successful interior decorator, is married to Dr. Peter Kingsmill.
 Stanley is engaged to progressive attorney Craig Fleming.
 One evening, with days until her wedding, Stanley runs off with her sister's husband Peter.
 Craig becomes depressed, but Roy decides to keep a positive, although somewhat hardened, attitude.
 After Roy divorces Peter, he and Stanley marry and move to Baltimore.

 After some time, Roy encounters Craig sitting dejectedly on a park bench.
 Observing his sad, neglected appearance, she encourages him to embrace life, and they begin dating.
 Roy refers a young black man named Parry Clay to Craig, who hires him to work in his law office while attending law school.
 Parry is the son of Minerva Clay, the Timberlakes' long-time housekeeper.

 Roy and Stanley's uncle, William Fitzroy, had doted on his niece Stanley and gave her expensive presents and money.
 Fitzroy is upset that she has run off with Peter.
 He says that he will send Craig some of his legal business if he agrees to stop representing poor clients.
 When Craig refuses, Roy is impressed and agrees to marry him.

 In Baltimore, Stanley and Peter's marriage suffers from his heavy drinking and her excessive spending.
 Deeply depressed, Peter commits suicide.
 Shaken, Stanley returns to her hometown with Roy.
 After she recovers, Stanley decides to win back Craig.
 While discussing her late husband's life insurance with Craig at his office, Stanley invites him to join her later for dinner.
 He does not go to the restaurant, and she gets drunk.
 While driving home, she hits a mother and her young daughter, severely injuring the woman and killing the child.
 In a panic, Stanley drives away.